 - 2 miles for every $1 spent overseas (i.e. transacted in foreign currency).

-Those rates increase, but only from year two, provided you spent at least $50,000 in the previous year, to:
+Those rates increase, but only from year two at the earliest, provided you spent at least $50,000 in the previous year, to:

 - 1.25 miles for every $1 spent locally (i.e. transacted in SGD), and